-For some decisions, there is nothing wrong with this such as when we respond to a crime that has just happened.
+For some decisions, there is nothing wrong with using your professional judgement – your experience – such as when responding to a crime that has just happened.
 Who is the victim?
 Who is the offender?
 Where is the threat?

 The psychologist Daniel Kahneman called this using ‘system 1’ where we make instant, unconscious decisions.
-Police officers are experts at taking these instant decisions and usually getting them right.
+Police officers are experts at taking these instant decisions in the dynamic world that is policing, and usually getting them right.

 For an example of using ‘system 2’ try to answer this question without using a calculator: